Building plugins

 Four more seams, each optional:

 onNotification(notification)— called whenever the CMS emits a notification (the same handler is also available as the top-levelcreateCMS({ onNotification })option).
 Use it to mirror notifications to email, Slack, etc.notificationTypes— a Zod map keyed by a notificationtype, whose values schema that type'smeta.
 Two effects: the keys are folded into the corenotification_typeenum atcreatecms generate(so the plugin can persist its owntype— re-generate after adding it), and the map is inferred intotypeof cmssocreateNotificationRoutertypes eachmetaper type.
-Raise one withctx.notificationService.notify({ type, meta, … }).realtimeEvents— a Zod map of events your plugin publishes over the shared realtime transport.
-It's inferred intotypeof cmsso a client subscription is typed.
+Raise one withctx.notificationService.notify({ type, meta, … }).realtimeEvents— a Zod map of events your plugin publishes over the shared realtime transport (the transport itself is event-agnostic).
+Use the schemas to validate on publish and to parse on the client; the CMS does not currently thread them into a typedcms.realtime.publishor typed client subscriptions.
 (Requiresrealtimeconfigured.)pruning: { plan, execute }— contribute torunPruningPass:planreturns the deletable rows for a root,executedeletes them in the retention transaction.
 Use it so your plugin's tables honourdataRetention.

 import * as z from 'zod';